Main content

 Visitors and residents alike are drawn to the Housatonic River because of its natural beauty and recreational opportunities.
 The 149-mile river begins its journey to Long Island sound with its three headwater branches.
 The East, West, and Southwest Branches meet in Pittsfield to form the main stem of the Housatonic River.

 The plants growing along the trail include Hemlock trees that prefer moist, cool ravines near the water.
-The shade they provide encourages growhth of shrubs such as hobble bush, with white flowers in spring.
+The shade they provide encourages growth of shrubs such as hobble bush, with white flowers in spring.
 Cottonwoods, ash, willow, and silver maple along with shrubs such as honeysuckle and gray-stemmed dogwood tolerate the floodplain environment.

 The plant communities create specific wildlife habitat.
 Barred owls and red squirrels, chickadees and brown creepers favor groves of evergreens.
 Songbirds such as song sparrows share the floodplain with voles, hawks, and muskrat.
 Other wildlife, such as mink, coyote, bear, deer, and pileated woodpeckers can be seen in many riverside habitats.